2/15 (Part 5)

 And I placed the medicine wheel into the palm of her hand.
 And she held it there, staring, as if unable to move.
 “Hold it for me a while, ok?
 I’ll return for it soon.
 I promise.”
 And she looked into my eyes, and she knew I was telling her the Truth.
 And looking down at the Wheel, her fingers trembled as she slowly placed them through the slots, as if mimicking a faded memory of what she saw me do around the fire as I danced for her dead, bleeding soul.

-(NOTE: The way she touched the wheel….
-In childlike curiosity…and fear… was exactly the way AJ touched it in the parking lot)
+The way she touched the wheel….
+In childlike curiosity…and fear… was exactly -EXACTLY- the way someone close to me did, long ago, in a school parking lot….

-I got up from the bench.
-I wanted to so badly to turn and look and observe how they would react/interact – but the moment was not for me.
+I got up from the bench to leave.
+I wanted so badly to turn and watch and observe their interaction, staying longer from a distance – but their moment was not between me.
 It was between them.
-So I walked forward.

 I cannot describe the beauty of what I saw.
 I simply cannot.